chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 <!--chapter:end:10a.Rmd-->

 # Introduction

 ## Basic Information
-This assessment reports the status of Copper Rockfish (_Sebastes caurinus_) off the US West coast using data through xxxx.
+This assessment reports the status of Copper Rockfish (_Sebastes caurinus_) off the US West coast using data through 2020.
+Copper Rockfish is a medium- to large-sized nearshore rockfish found from Mexico to Alaska.
+The core range is comparatively large, from northern Baja Mexico to the Gulf of Alaska, as well as in Puget Sound.
+They occur mostly on low relief or sand-rock interfaces.
+Copper Rockfish have historically been a part of both commercial (mainly in the live-fish fishery) and recreational fisheries throughout its range.

 ## Life History
+Genetic work has revealed significant differences between Puget Sound and coastal stocks, but not among the coastal stocks (XXX Buonaccorsi et al. 2002). `r spp' live at least 50 years (XX add reference XX) and have the highest vulnerability (V = 2.27) of any west coast groundfish (XX add reference XX).

+## Ecosystem Considerations
 Replace text.

+## Historical and Current Fishery Information
+Replace text.

+## Summary of Management History and Performance
+Replace text.

-## Ecosystem Considerations
+## Foreign Fisheries
 Replace text.

 ## Historical and Current Fishery Information